 If you’ve always been hesitant to even consider trying frosted hair because it’s a little too 90’s-reminiscent for you, you’re not alone.
-Not all 90’s trends can (or should) be revived, but today we’re making a case for frosted hair.
-There are a range of options available for choosing if you’ve decided to say ‘yes’ to getting on board with reviving this trend.
+Not all 90’s trends can or should be revived, but today we’re making a case for frosted hair.
+There are a range of options available for choosing if you’ve decided to say ‘yes’ to getting on board with reviving this icy blonde trend.

 1. Thick Bleached Highlights